“Always be prepared to give an answer to anyone who asks you for a reason for your hope.” – 1Peter 3:15

 But I certainly find them helpful sometimes.

-(Next up: Part 3 of 3: The most startling and amazing image of all: Juan Diego’s Tilma of Our Lady of Guadalupe)
+(Next up: Part 3 of 3: The most amazing image of all: Juan Diego’s Tilma of Our Lady of Guadalupe)